coldnebo/data_hut/README.md

     binding.pry

-The datahut *dataset* is a Sequel::Model backed by the data warehouse you just created.
+Data_hut provides access to the underlying [Sequel::Dataset](http://sequel.rubyforge.org/rdoc/classes/Sequel/Dataset.html) using a Sequel::Model binding.
+This allows you to query individual fields and stats from the dataset, but also returns rows as objects that are accessed with the same uniform object syntax you used for extracting and transforming... i.e.:

+    [1] pry(main)> person = ds.first
+    [2] pry(main)> [person.name, person.age]
+    => ["barney", 27]

-And here's the kinds of powerful things you can do:
+And here's some of the other powerful things you can do with a Sequel::Dataset:

     [2] pry(main)> ds.where(eligible: false).count
     => 2